 Methods Of Cutting Tile:

-We divide the method based on the type of cuts.
+We divide the method based on the type of cuts and type of place like cut wall tiles, cut floor tiles.
 This is a complete cutting guide to cut the tile.

 1. Cut ceramic tile

 4. Cut ceramic tile with a grinder

 Method 1: Cut ceramic tile: